singerdmx/flutter-quill/flutter_quill_extensions/README.md

    Android, iOS, and macOS, we must inform you that you can't pick photos using the camera on a desktop so make sure to handle that if you plan on adding support for the desktop, this may change in the future, and for more info follow this [link](https://pub.dev/packages/image_picker#windows-macos-and-linux)
-5. [`super_clipboard`](https://pub.dev/packages/super_clipboard) which needs some setup on Android only, it's used to support copying images and pasting them into editor then you must set up it, open the page in pub.dev and read the `README.md` or click on this [link](https://pub.dev/packages/super_clipboard#android-support) to get the instructions.
+5. [`super_clipboard`](https://pub.dev/packages/super_clipboard) which needs some setup on Android only, is used to support copying images and pasting them into the editor then you must set up it, open the page in pub.dev, and read the `README.md` or click on this [link](https://pub.dev/packages/super_clipboard#android-support) to get the instructions.